 HAMPTON/BLYTHE COURSEGolf Shop

-Stonebridge Golf Club has gained a reputation as a well maintained and manicured course that challenges both the experienced golfer and casual player.
+Stonebridge Golf Club and its Blythe golf course has gained a reputation as a well maintained and manicured course that challenges both the experienced golfer and casual player.

-Opened in 1996, Stonebridge is a 27 hole parkland championship course run as three loops, incorporating our Somers, Hampton and Blythe courses.
+Opened in 1996, Stonebridge is a 27 hole parkland championship course run as three loops, incorporating our Somers, Hampton and Blythe golf course.

-The Hampton/Blythe course is the shortest of our combinations measuring at 5605 yards, par 67.
+The Hampton/Blythe golf course is the shortest of our combinations measuring at 5605 yards, par 67.

 Hole 1 – Par 4 – 371 Yards